-You now have a portable Ubuntu drive that you can take anywhere with you.
-It’s a great option in the way of security, ensuring that you don’t have to go entering and leaving your data on strangers’ or public computers.
+You now have a bootable Ubuntu USB drive that you can take with you anywhere.
+It’s a great option in the way of security, ensuring you don’t have to enter and leave your data on strangers’ or public computers.
 As an extra measure, though, remember to password-protect your Ubuntu drive.

 If you want to start from scratch and get yourself a blank flash drive, we can guide you through the process of formatting a USB drive in Windows.
 We can also show you how you to format a drive in FAT32 specifically, which isn’t possible using the native formatting tool in Windows 10.